younthu/anaconda/README.md

 # How to run

-1. Build images: `docker-compose build`
+1. Build images and start services: `docker-compose up`
    1. while build images, it may fail to update and install neccessary components, `RUN apt-get update && apt-get -y install gcc && pip install --upgrade setuptools && pip install -r requirements.txt`, for the sake of GFW.
 The solution is build with proxy arguments, check the stackoverflow link https://github.com/moby/moby/issues/24697#issuecomment-233049187 .
+   2. the proxy port can be found in the windows proxy settings.
+   3. Shadowsocks is easy to use in this case. default port is 1080.
-   2. 代理地址可以在windows的代理设置里面找到.
+2.